4umak/conf/index.md

 <h1>Privacy Policy for Coronavirus Scanner</h1>

-<p>At coronavirus scanner, accessible from <play market>, one of our main priorities is the privacy of our visitors.
+<p>At coronavirus scanner, accessible from play market, one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by coronavirus scanner and how we use it.</p>

 <p>If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.</p>